TurboGears/tg2docs/docs/turbogears/session.rst

 If you just quickstarted a TurboGears 2 application, the session system is pre-configured and ready to be used.

-By default we are using the Beaker session system.
-This system is configured to use hashed cookies for session storage.
+By default TurboGears uses the Beaker session system.
+Current quickstarted projects configure Beaker to use cookie session storage with JSON serialization.

 Each time a client connects, the session middleware (Beaker) will inspect the cookie using the cookie name we have defined in the